fubark/cosmic/ui/README.md

 | Undecided | Android/iOS |
 | Future | WebGPU backend for Win/Mac/Linux/Web |

 \* Static binary size.
-Compiled with -Drelease-safe.
+Compiled with -Doptimize=ReleaseSafe.

 \** Note for the Vulkan backend on macOS, you need to install MoltenVK.
 In a future release, the static lib will automatically be included.
 If you'd like to use OpenGL instead, enable it in cosmic/platform/backend.zig.